Consumer Reports Says These Toyota Cars Are The Most Reliable

 2026 Toyota Corolla Hatchback

-The Corolla Hatchback is a price-conscious way to get more cargo room while staying within a tight budget.
+The Corolla Hatchback is a price-conscious way to get more cargo room while staying within budget.
 If fuel efficiency is a concern for you, note that the Corolla Hatchback recorded 36 mpg during testing.
-CR predicts that owners will especially be pleased with the small car's handling and acceleration.
+CR predicts that owners will be especially pleased with the small car's handling and acceleration.
 CR's test drivers thought the car handled itself well in turns.
 They also praised its steering as precise.
+The vehicle comes with enough standard features, including Toyota's Safety Sense 3.0, that CR recommends choosing the base trim for the best value.

 2026 Toyota Grand Highlander Hybrid

 The vehicle offers a soft ride, dulling the jolt from average-sized bumps while navigating typical turns well at everyday speeds.
-CR's owner survey indicates that nearly three-quarters of its owners would purchase the Grand Highlander Hybrid again.
+CR's owner survey indicates that nearly three-quarters of owners would purchase the Grand Highlander Hybrid again.
 Autoblog says the Grand Highlander wraps families in quiet comfort and gives them easy-to-use technology such as wireless Apple CarPlay.
-The reviewer applauded the way the Grand Highlander dampens noise from the road and from the wind.
+A reviewer applauded the way the Grand Highlander dampens noise from the road and from the wind.
 Overall, he found the vehicle a comfy solution for big families.

 2026 Toyota Highlander